eurekaclinical/eurekaclinical-user-agreement-service/README.md

 ##### GET `/api/protected/roles/{id}`
 Returns a specified Role object by the value of its id property, which is unique.

+### `/api/protected/useragreements`
+Manages user agreements.
+There is one active user agreement at a time, though the system maintains a history of older user agreements to link to what each user actually signed.

+#### Role-based authorization
+Call-dependent

+#### Requires successful authentication
+Yes

+#### UserAgreement object
+Properties:
+* `id`: unique number identifying the user (set by the server on object creation, and required thereafter).
+* `text`: the text of the user agreement, in Markdown format.
+* `effectiveAt`: a timestamp, in milliseconds since the epoch, indicating when this user agreement became current.
+* `expiredAt`: a timestamp, in milliseconds since the epoch, indicating when this user agreement was superceded by a newer one.

+#### Calls
+All calls use standard names, return values and status codes as specified in the [Eureka!
+Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

+##### GET `/api/protected/useragreements`
+Returns an array of all UserAgreement objects.
+Requires the `admin` role.

+##### GET `/api/protected/useragreements/{id}`
+Returns a specified UserAgreement object by the value of its id property, which is unique.

+##### GET `/api/protected/useragreements/current`
+Returns the currently active UserAgreement.

+##### POST `/api/protected/useragreements/`
+Creates a new user agreement.
+The UserAgreement object is passed in as the body of the request.
+Returns the URI of the created UserAgreement object.
+Requires the `admin` role.
+If there is an existing user agreement, the old one will be expired, and this one will take its place.

 ## Building it
 The project uses the maven build tool.
 Typically, you build it by invoking `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.